NIT-Administrative-Systems/dynamic-forms/docs/uploads.md

 Requests to download or view files follows a similar multi-step approach: when a user clicks a download link, Formiojs is asking the controller for a presigned download URL that only remains valid for a few minutes, and then the browser is sent there.

 The AWS S3 bucket itself should be private.
 The presigned URLs are what provide security for objects: the Laravel app gets a request for a resource, performs its own authorization checks, and then tells S3 to prepare a link for an authorized user.

-## Temporary Files
-Since file transfers are done before a form is submitted, it is possible for a user to abandon their form and leave what is essentially junk data in the S3 bucket.

-There are techniques to deal with this problem.
-For example, an S3 lifecycle policy to delete objects under `tmp/` after three days.
-When a form is filled out and submitted, you can move the object out of `tmp/`, and then update the submission JSON to reflect the new path.

-This becomes a more complicated issue if you are doing auto-saves for forms as users fill them out.
+Local file upload does not use presigned URL but directly uploads and downloads from local storage.

-## Buckets & CORS Policy
+### Buckets & CORS Policy
 Since the end-user's browser is doing requests directly to your S3 bucket to upload and download files, you will need to set an appropriate CORS policy on the bucket.

 The below wildcard policy will work, but you may wish to add your domain names for the `AllowedOrigin`.